shobhit786/Location/Readme.md

 For Swagger UI localhost:8085/swagger You can find all the relevant endpoints here Run Pytest command to run tests

-Please Find Screenshots for Application in ScreenShots for Application Folder
+Find Screenshots for Application in ScreenShots for Application Folder